xgirma/unit-vs-e2e/README.md

 Products page display list of products.
 Details page display product details.
 Cart page display items added to the cart.
 Shipping page shows shipping options.

-The goal is to attempt to get 100% unit- and e2e-test coverage for each of the pages.
+The goal is to attempt to get near-full unit- and e2e-test coverage for each of the pages.
 On doing so document which testing pyramid is viable for the app.